 Where to stay in Auckland

-- Best Nest Apartments in Viaduct: For ones the better budget choices in central Auckland check out these fully self-catering Viaduct Harbour studio apartments.
+- Best Nest Apartments in Viaduct: These fully self-catering apartments sit among the better budget choices in central Auckland.
+They’re located in Viaduct Harbour.

-- CityLife Auckland: Located on buzzy Queen Street, this top-notch aparthotel offers a little of everything from doubles to 3-bedroom apartment.
+- CityLife Auckland: This top-notch aparthotel is located on buzzy Queen Street.
+It offers everything from doubles to 3-bedroom apartments.
 You’ll also find extras like a fitness centre, indoor pool, restaurant, and a bar here.

-- Four Points by Sheraton Auckland: Offering modern rooms and a host of great amenities like an on-site restaurant and a terrace, this mid-range hotel is an excellent choice for travellers.
+- Four Points by Sheraton Auckland: This mid-range hotel offers modern rooms.
+There’s also a host of great amenities here including an on-site restaurant and a terrace.

-- Hotel Grand Windsor MGallery by Sofitel: One of the top luxury picks in Auckland, this awesome 5-star hotel blends early-20th century Art Deco decor& stately elegance with a fantastic central location.
+- Hotel Grand Windsor MGallery by Sofitel: This awesome 5-star hotel is one of the top luxury picks in Auckland.
+It blends early-20th century Art Deco decor with a stately elegance.
+The central location is fantastic, too.

-If you’re a fan of the Lord of the Rings trilogy, you simply can’t miss breaking up the 3-hour trip between Auckland and Rotorua in Matamata.
+Fan of the Lord of the Rings trilogy?
+Break up the 3-hour trip between Auckland and Rotorua in Matamata.

-It’s unlikely that the small farming town of Matamata would crack a spot in any New Zealand itinerary without its star attraction: Hobbiton, a reconstruction of the original film set from Lord of the Rings.
+The small farming town of Matamata wouldn’t likely crack a spot on a New Zealand road trip without its star attraction: Hobbiton.
+This top tourist attraction is a reconstruction of the original film set from Lord of the Rings.

 Even if you didn’t love the films, visiting Hobbiton is bound to be a fantastical experience you’ll never forget!

 Tours of Hobbiton last about two hours.
 Since they’re super popular, it’s a good idea to book a Hobbiton Movie Set Guided Tour before you embark.
-Tours include a walk through The Shire, the Hobbit Holes, and a complimentary drink at the Green Dragon Inn.
+Tours include a walk through The Shire and the Hobbit Holes.
+You’ll also get a complimentary drink at the Green Dragon Inn.